Refractometer: Refractometry

-Standard refractometers measure the extent of light refraction (as part of a refractive index) of transparent substances in either a liquid or solid state; this is then used in order to identify a sample, analyze the sample's purity, and determine the amount or concentration of dissolved substances within liquid samples.
-As light passes through the liquid from the air, it will slow down and create a ‘bending’ illusion.
-The severity of the ‘bend’ will depend on the amount of substance dissolved in the liquid.
+Standard refractometers measure the extent of light refraction (as part of a refractive index) of transparent substances; this is then used in order to identify a sample, analyze the sample's purity, and determine the amount or concentration of dissolved substances within liquid samples.
+As light passes through the liquid from the air, it will slow down and create a 'bending' illusion.
+The severity of the 'bend' will depend on the amount of substance dissolved in the liquid.
 For example, the amount of sugar in a glass of water.

 Types

-There are four main types of refractometers: traditional handheld refractometers, digital handheld refractometers, laboratory or Abbe refractometers (named for the instrument's inventor and based on Ernst Abbe's original design of the 'critical angle') and inline process refractometers.
-There is also the Rayleigh Refractometer used (typically) for measuring the refractive indices of gases.